jbadomics/install_help/OSX_for_bioinformatics.md

 ## Configure Perl

+Many of my most frustrating installations somehow always seemed to involve missing Perl modules.
+Perl ships with its own shell called `cpan` which is used to intall Perl modules.
+While you *can* install modules locally (i.e. in your home directory), I've found that you're far less likely to encounter Perl problems if you install modules as root.

+We're going to use `cpan` to install another module installer called `cpanminus`, but before we get to that point, we need to configure `cpan` itself.
+Enter the `cpan` shell as root:

     sudo cpan

-In CPAN shell, **configure manually!** Use sudo.
-All other settings can be left as defaults.
+You will be prompted to 'configure as much as possible automatically'.
+At this point, type `N` and **configure cpan manually!** It will first prompt you to select how you wish to install modules.
+Type `sudo`.
+You will then be taken through a few dozen other settings, all of which can be left as defaults.
+Eventually `cpan` will ask to select appropriate mirror sites for FTP, and you will be shown a prompt that looks like

+    cpan[1]>

-When the cpan prompt returns, type
+When this pan prompt appears, type

-    install CPAN
-    reload cpan
+    install CPAN # this and the following command will self-upgrade CPAN reload cpan
     install App::cpanminus
     exit

-This will return you to a normal command prompt.
+This will return you to a normal command prompt, except now you will have `cpanminus` installed. **Note** that you can also install `cpanminus` with Homebrew, but I've found that it's best to use Perl's native setup to install Perl modules (the same goes for Python - see below).

 ### Install Perl Modules

+Now that we have `cpanminus` installed, we will use it to install several Perl modules as root.
 The following is a list of Perl modules I've collected as dependencies for several useful and/or popular bioinformatics programs, so it's best to install them upfront and not to have to worry about them later:

-    sudo cpanm GD
-    sudo cpanm GD::Polyline
+    sudo cpanm GD  # this module is notorious for failing to build, but will work here sudo cpanm GD::Polyline  # redundant; GD::Polyline is required to run circos

     sudo cpanm Bio::Perl Carp Clone CPAN::Meta CPAN::Meta::Check CPAN::Meta::YAML Config::General Cwd Data::Dumper Devel::OverloadInfo Devel::StackTrace Digest::MD5 Exception::Class Exporter::Tiny ExtUtils::Install File::Basename File::Copy File::Spec::Functions File::Spec::Link File::Temp File::Find::Rule::Perl File::HomeDir FindBin Font::TTF::Font Getopt::Long IO::File List::MoreUtils List::Util Mac::SystemDirectory Math::Bezier Math::BigFloat Math::Round Math::VecStat Memoize Module::Build Module::Build::Tiny Module::Metadata Module::Runtime Module::Runtime::Conflicts Moose Number::Format Parse::CPAN::Meta POSIX Readonly Regexp::Common SVG Set::IntSpan Statistics::Basic Statistics::Descriptive Storable Sub::Identify Sys::Hostname Test::CleanNamespaces Test::Harness Test::Most Test::Warnings Text::Balanced Text::Format Time::HiRes XML::Simple XML::Twig

+If at any point you discover a Perl module that you're missing, installation should be as simple as

+    sudo cpanm <Module::Name>

+Occasionally it can be helpful to audit which Perl modules you already have installed.
+I have a simple alias called `perlmodules` to a script [`.listmodules.pl`](https://github.com/jbadomics/install_help/blob/master/.listmodules.pl) which prints a list of installed modules to STDOUT.
+If you wish, clone the script into your home directory and add the following alias to your `.bash_profile`:

+    alias perlmodules='~/.listmodules.pl 2> /dev/null'

 ## Configure Python